 In addition to recapturing some of the students who elected not to enroll during the height of the pandemic, VSC's clear commitment to providing access to students of all types has the potential to bring in new students into its programs.
-Improvements in Vermont's lackluster college-going rates among high-school graduates and to serving adult learners more effectively are possible, 23 though likely to be modest given affordability challenges and projected declines in the number of Vermont high school graduates.
+Improvements in Vermont's lackluster college-going rates among high-school graduates and to serving adult learners more effectively are possible, 22 though likely to be modest given affordability challenges and projected declines in the number of Vermont high school graduates.
 An improvement in the recruitment of Vermont high school graduates by just two percent is enough to maintain a steady influx of new traditional age students at VSC institutions, despite anticipated declines in that population.
-While some years will yield relatively more or fewer students in any given year due to ebbs and flows in the pool of graduating high school seniors, this equates to about 18-20 more annual enrollees on average for the next several years.24 Combined with better retention of traditional-aged students can generate about \$250,000 in tuition revenue, if their payments (net of discounts) is roughly \$7,800 each per year.25 Additional revenues from traditional-age students are not anticipated beyond FY 2026 as demographic projections are expected to worsen in Vermont among high school graduates.
+While some years will yield relatively more or fewer students in any given year due to ebbs and flows in the pool of graduating high school seniors, this equates to about 18-20 more annual enrollees on average for the next several years.
+Combined with better retention of traditional-aged students can generate about \$250,000 in tuition revenue, if their payments (net of discounts) is roughly \$7,800 each per year.
+Additional revenues from traditional-age students are not anticipated beyond FY 2026 as demographic projections are expected to worsen in Vermont among high school graduates.
 An improvement of about three percent in the number of enrolled adults-or 80-120 more credit and non-credit students (depending on how intensely they enroll (in terms of credits or contact hours attempted)-is sufficient to account for an additional \$250,000 in revenue.
 While many of these students may be expected to have weaker financial positions than the average student currently attending VSC institutions, VSC's efforts to engage the employer community in helping to support student tuition payments has the potential to tap a new source of funding.
 The figure's estimates for the potential of such revenue enhancements are modest, amounting to about \$500,000 each year until it reaches \$2M in new revenue by FY 2026.

 Taking the average net tuition revenue generated by VSC students across its member institutions, the total additional revenue to be generated by FY 2026 means the VSC system would need to enroll (or reenroll) about 650-700 more students (in FTE terms) than the anticipated low point in FY 2021.
-Seeing enrollment rise by that magnitude would mean that appropriate to plan for an alternative assumption that the return of students to a rebranding institution may lag patterns observable in other institutions not undergoing such a structural change, in which case the proposed recovery of tuition revenue may accelerate in the later years of the FY 2023-2026 period.
-This possibility is further evidence of the need for the state to protect its investment during the transformation process by providing funding adequate to the need.
+Seeing enrollment rise by that magnitude would mean that total FTE enrollment across the System would still fall five percent short of the level reached in FY 2018.